Quasigeodesic pseudo-Anosov flows in hyperbolic 3-manifolds and connections with large scale geometry: Properties of perfect fits and convergence of leaves

 This reduces the analysis to the case that all 4 boundary areas have only one leaf.
 Since there are no product regions, this forces perfect fits producing a $(3,1)$ ideal quadrilateral, contradiction to the previous proposition.

 The same proof works if $Q$ has no corners.
 This finishes the proof of lemma \ref{exotic}. \end{proof}

 {\bf {Remark}} $-$ The theorem is false without the bounded hypothesis.
 It is false for example for suspension Anosov flows.
 Just take any orbit $\gamma$ of $\wwp$ and consider a sector $Q$ defined by $\gamma$.
-The sector is a product region with only one corner.
+The sector is a product open set with only one corner in the boundary.
 In addition the theorem is also false if there is a collection of leaves non separated from each other which is infinite.
 This generates a scalloped region as described in \cite{Fe9}.
-One can get a ``quarter" of this scalloped region which is a product region and has only one corner in the boundary.
+One can get a ``quarter" of this scalloped region which is a product open set and has only one corner in the boundary.

 It turns out that the bounded hypothesis is not needed for regions without corners, except for the whole of $\mi$ in the case of suspension Anosov flows.
 Since we do not need this fact in this article we do not prove it. .05in